jborza/jborza.github.io/_posts/2021-01-31-golfing-a-game.md

 **Characters saved:** Length of the enum value name - 2 - (digits of the int value)

+> Note: It also worked with IntPtr: IntPtr.Zero vs (IntPtr)0

 ### Use operators to your advantage